Helpers Staff Welcome You!

 Tim is a Senior Research Nurse at the University of Arizona, College of Medicine.
 Tim directs the training team for the Helpers Program.
 He has two decades of experience creating and evaluating training models for community based tobacco control projects including the development of adapted training for behavioral health providers.

-Dr. Muramoto is Chair of the Department of Family Medicine at the University of Colorado School of Medicine.
+at the University of Colorado School of Medicine.
 Myra is an internationally recognized leader in research on reducing the harms caused by tobacco use and has been the recipient of numerous grants to study the impact of the Helpers Program to empower concerned persons to offer help and assistance to persons interested in quitting tobacco.